Articles

 Examines Hillary Clinton's assertion, in a debate with Barack Obama, about "wanting" a universal health care plan and dismissing the option of voluntary medical insurance

 [Clinton] wants something ("universal health care"), therefore people should be forced to give it to her ...
-If you and I claimed something like this in private life [and] we took steps to accomplish it, we'd be arrested for theft or extortion ...
+If you and I claimed something like this [and] took steps to accomplish it, we'd be arrested for theft or extortion ...
 But when a politician advocates forcing people to go along with his grand plans, the normal rules are suspended and different rules take their place.
 In the political world, people who have never bothered anyone may be coerced into participating in a politician's scheme for no reason other than that the scheme allegedly won't work if there isn't universal participation.

 The Yin Yang of Value Creation and Value Capture, by Bill Frezza, 18 May 2009